dockerRunning GLPI on Docker

 Tags

-In order for users to have different options for testing and deploying GLPI in different versions, even though the latest versions are always recommended, the GLPI Official Docker Composer allows you to choose between different tags containing different versions of GLPI deployment.
+In order for users to have different options for testing and deploying GLPI in different versions, even though the latest versions are always recommended, the GLPI Official Docker Composer allows you to choose between different tagsarrow-up-right containing different versions of GLPI deployment.

 GLPI Tags are in the docker compose file, on the line with the image name, where you may change to image: "glpi/glpi:11.0.0-nightly" to install GLPI 11 RC1 on Docker

-See more tags here - https://hub.docker.com/r/glpi/glpi/tags
+See more tags here - https://hub.docker.com/r/glpi/glpi/tagsarrow-up-right

 Last updated